Data, Surveillance, and Epidemiology

 - About 65,000 Montana adults currently have diagnosed diabetes.1

-- In the US, it is estimated that 86 million people have pre-diabetes.3
+- In the US, it is estimated that 84.1 million adults (33.9% of the adult US population) aged 18 years or older have prediabetes.2

 What data sources inform us about pre-diabetes and diabetes?

 The Montana Diabetes Program uses variety of data for diabetes surveillance and evaluation, reports, grant reporting, and to direct program decisions to reduce the prevalence of diabetes, the morbidity from diabetes, and the development of complications of diabetes among Montana residents.
-Below are data sources used to generate pre-diabetes and diabetes statistics specific to Montana population.
-To protect the confidentiality, data sets do not contain individual identifiers.
+A list of data sets used is included below, and you can access the Public Health Data Resource Guide to learn more about them.
+Data sets do not contain information that can identify individuals.

-The CMS provides information on the prevalence, utilization and Medicare spending for Medicare beneficiaries with chronic conditions and multiple chronic conditions, including diabetes.
-The agency produced four dashboards where data can be viewed by region, state and county.
-Go to the CMS Medicare Chronic Conditions Dashboard.
+- The CMS provides information on the prevalence, utilization, and Medicare spending for beneficiaries with chronic conditions, including diabetes.
+The agency produced the Medicare Chronic Conditions Dashboard where data can be viewed by region, state and county.

 Montana Quick Stats

 The Montana Quick Stats provides quick access to statistics with short description on topics related to diabetes.

 - Number of Montana Medicaid Expansion Beneficiaries Diagnosed with Diabetes by Month, Montana 2016-2018

 - Percentage Distribution of Test Score Category of the Prediabetes Risk Score Test at Enrollment, by Generation, Montana Diabetes Prevention Program (DPP), 2008-2015

 - Enrollment in the Montana Diabetes Prevention Program (DPP) by generation, 2008-2015